alykoshin/require-dir-all/README.md

 Inspired by [require-all](https://github.com/felixge/node-require-all) and [require-dir](https://github.com/aseemk/requireDir) packages.
-Both of them are good, but first of them lacks relative paths support (need to use ```__dirname```), while second lacks file/dir filtering and recursion control.
+Both of them are good, but first of them lacks relative paths support (need to use ```__dirname```), while second lacks file/dir filtering and control over recursion.

 !!!
 WARNING: the package is in **ALPHA state**, it may be unstable and it may slightly change its API  !!!